direntwi/django-ecommerce/README.md

 # djangoecommerce
- An e-ommerce project utilising the Django REST Framework
+ An e-commerce project utilising the Django REST Framework